 The Two Fridas, 1939 by Frida Kahlo

 Another key formal element is the symbolism of the exposed hearts.
-Kahlo expressed that the two figures represent her identity in relation to Rivera.
+Kahlo expressed that the two figures represent Kahlo’s identity in relation to Rivera.
 The traditional Mexican attire Frida, whose heart is whole, is the one Rivera loved.
 Whilst European dress Frida, whose heart is severed, is the one he abandoned (Bryson, 2023b).
 Kahlo was also known to reference anatomy in her works, which came from an interest in science after she suffered fatal injuries in a bus/ car collision (Art in Context, 2022).

 Reference list